-Schneider, a Republican, was the representative for Rhode Island's 2nd congressional district from 1981 to 1990.
+Schneider was the representative for Rhode Island’s 2nd congressional district and was a Republican.
+She served from 1981 to 1990.

 Schneider is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Schneider sponsored and cosponsored.
 See full analysis methodology.